-Based solely on the information obtained pursuant to the RCOI and due diligence process described above, including review of completed CMRTs from the Covered Suppliers:
+Based solely on the information obtained pursuant to the RCOI and due diligence process described above, including review of CMRTs completed by the Covered Suppliers in 2015:

-- 22 of the 25 Covered Suppliers reported that they solely used Members for the Company's products. - Three Covered Suppliers reported that they: - used smelters that are designated as "Active" by the CSFP.
+- 28 of the 29 Covered Suppliers reported that they solely used Members for the Company's products. - One Covered Supplier reported that it used smelters that are designated as "Active" by the CSFP.
 Smelters and refiners designated as Active by the CSFP have committed to undergo, but have not completed, a CFSP audit.
-According to information provided on the CFSI's website, (i) smelters and refiners are identified as Active in the CFSP once they submit signed Agreement for the Exchange of Confidential Information and Auditee Agreement contracts, which is the first step of the audit process; (ii) smelters and refiners on the Active list are at various stages of the audit cycle, and the time it takes a smelter or refiner to complete an audit cycle varies, with the average time ranging from four to six months; (iii) if an Active smelter or refiner is deemed by the CFSP to be delaying an audit, corrective action completion, or re-audit for more than 90 days, that smelter or refiner will be removed from the Active list; and (iv) a smelter or refiner that is unresponsive for 45 days will be removed from the Active list; and/or - used or may have used smelters that were not Members (and those smelters were not listed as Active with the CFSP).
+According to information provided on the CFSI's website, (i) smelters and refiners are identified as Active in the CFSP once they submit signed Agreement for the Exchange of Confidential Information and Auditee Agreement contracts, which is the first step of the audit process; (ii) smelters and refiners on the Active list are at various stages of the audit cycle, and the time it takes a smelter or refiner to complete an audit cycle varies, with the average time ranging from four to six months; (iii) if an Active smelter or refiner is deemed by the CFSP to be delaying an audit, corrective action completion, or re-audit for more than 90 days, that smelter or refiner will be removed from the Active list; and (iv) a smelter or refiner that is unresponsive for 45 days will be removed from the Active list.